Tainia (costume)

 The tainia headband was worn with the traditional ancient Greek costume.
 The headbands were worn at Greek festivals.
 The gods also bound their heads with tainiai.

-Furthermore, cult images, trees, urns, monuments, animal sacrifices and the deceased had tainiai wound around them.
+Cult images, trees, urns, monuments, animal sacrifices and the deceased had tainiai wound around them.
 They were later adopted by the Romans.
 A similar type of headband was the diadema, used as a symbol for kings.